art567/docker-ubuntu-sshd/README.md

-Docker - Ubuntu with SSHD
+Ubuntu LTS with SSH (Docker)
 =========

-A Docker file to build a [docker.io] base container with Ubuntu and a sshd service.
+A Docker file to build a [docker.io] base container with Ubuntu LTS and a sshd service.
 [docker.io]: http://docker.io
+Nice and easy way to get any server up and running using docker.

 Instructions
 -----------